 Once upon a time, beyond the hills, much further in the plains, lived a wolf.
 He used to live alone and didn’t have any friends.
-While the pack would go out hunting for rabbits and the little stranded moles, the lone wolf would stroll in the shrubs.
-There weren’t many trees in the grassland, the few that were there, formed a canopy; a canopy stretching far enough to make a cool shade for the wolf.
+While the pack would go out hunting for rabbits and moles, the lone wolf would stroll in the shrubs.
+There weren’t many trees in the grassland, the few that were there formed a canopy which stretched far enough to make a cool shade for the wolf.
 He would walk under the trees, scratch himself, sniff around, let out a wide yawn, and rest himself on the cool grass.
 He would sniff and snore, but soon after, he would fall asleep.

-“Rumour has it that humans have been seen around our plains.”
-Said the leader wolf.
+“Rumour has it that humans have been seen around our plains,” he said.

 Everyone in the pack looked at each other and soon whispers followed.

-The leader wolf continued, “It seems that the rumour is true.
+“It seems that the rumour is true.
 The brave guard of our confirmed it himself.
-He had seen the humans walking in the shrubs.”
+He had seen the humans walking in the shrubs,” he continued.

-The guard wolf nodded in approval and when he realized that the entire pack had eyes on him, he said, “Yes.
-This is true.”
+The guard wolf nodded in approval and realized that the entire pack had eyes on him.

 He started walking around and the pack.
 He looked at every one of them.
 Their eyes were cold and their jaws wide open.
 Long sharp teeth that shone in the bright moon.
 The guard wolf let out a loud howl and growled, “Let’s feast!”